-2.3.2.2 A flammable aerosol is classified in one of the two categories for this Class on the basis of its components, of its chemical heat of combustion and, if applicable, of the results of the foam test (for foam aerosols) and of the ignition distance test and enclosed space test (for spray aerosols).
-See decision logic in 2.3.4.1.
+4.2.3.2.2 A flammable aerosol is classified in one of the two categories for this Class on the basis of its components, of its chemical heat of combustion and, if applicable, of the results of the foam test (for foam aerosols) and of the ignition distance test and enclosed space test (for spray aerosols).
+See decision logic in par.
+6 below 2.3.4.1.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
+General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.34).
 Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+Annex 4-3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.